ECON 1004 Introduction to Economics

 ECON 4044 History of Economic Thought

 A study of the origins of modern economic thought.
 Explores the historical development of economic theories from ancient to modern times, with emphasis on how these theories evolved into our present understanding of economics.
 Critical analysis of the evolution of key economic ideas by examining main contributions of the most outstanding economists in each period of economic thought.
 Topics include classical, Marxian, neoclassical, institutional, and Keynesian economics.
-Prerequisites: ECON 2024 and 2034.
-III B or IV; V
+Prerequisites: ECON 2024, 2034 and FYS 1104.
+IIIB or IV; V

 ECON 4204 Internship